lukaszblasz/ng-overlay/README.md

 ```

-# How to show overlay
+# How to show/hide overlay

 There are 2 ways to show overlay first(the easiest) is to attach data-ng-overlay-trigger="eventName" to any element in template.
 It may be simple click or mouseenter events.

 The second way(advenced) is to pass ngOverlayData.visible="true" (visible property to template overlayData object).
 It may be usefull when overlay should be shown after some ajax event on other action.

 Setting ngOverlayData.visible="false" will close overlay.
+Also X button(on overlay) and ESC will trigger overlay closing.

+# How to attach animation

+Animation should be attached using css.
+Overlay main class is 'ng-overlay-wrapper' you can attach css animation to that element easily.

+Closing overlay is more complicated.
+After closing whole overlay data is removed from DOM.
+To implement hiding animation there is a need to set data-ng-overlay-close-timeout property with proper value in milisecond.
+After triggering closing action 'ng-overlay-closing' class will be added to 'ng-overlay-wrapper' and css animation may be attached.
+Css animation time should match a value we use in close-timeout property.

 # Properties
 | property name | Description   |